-When designing a storm drain network, the designer should review section 8-2 (Pipe Materials), as well as the list of acceptable pipe material (schedule pipe) in Section 7-04 (Storm Sewers) of the Standard Specifications.
-Storm drain pipe is subject to some use restrictions, which are detailed in section 8-1.4 (Storm Sewer Pipe) of this manual.
+When designing a storm drain network, the designer should review Section 8-2 (Pipe Materials), as well as the list of acceptable pipe material (Schedule Pipe) in Section 7-04 (Storm Sewers) of the Standard Specifications.
+Storm drain pipe is subject to some use restrictions, which are detailed in Section 8-1.4 (Storm Sewer Pipe) of this manual.

 Pipe flow capacity depends on the roughness coefficient, which is a function of pipe material and manufacturing method.
-Fortunately, most storm drain pipes are 24 inches (600 millimeters) in diameter or less.
-Studies have shown that all the common schedule pipe materials have a similar roughness coefficient in these sizes.
+Fortunately, most storm drain pipes are 24 inches (600 millimeters) in diameter or less and studies have shown that most common schedule pipe materials of this size range have a similar roughness coefficient.
 For calculations, the designer should use a roughness coefficient of 0.013 when all schedule pipes 24 inches (600 millimeters) or smaller are acceptable.
-For larger diameter pipes, the designer should calculate the required pipe size using the largest Manning's Roughness Coefficient for all the acceptable schedule pipe values listed in Appendix 4-A of this manual.
+For larger diameter pipes, the designer should calculate the required pipe size using the largest Manning's Roughness Coefficient for all the acceptable schedule pipe values in Appendix 4-A of this manual.
 In the event a single pipe alternative has been selected, the designer should design the required pipe size using the applicable Manning's Roughness Coefficient for that material listed in Appendix 4-A.